-- further enquiries of management or those charged (a) with governance, about for instance the processes, procedures and assumptions they implement, adopt or make to ensure litigation and claims are recognised and disclosed in accordance with the applicable financial reporting framework; - where possible, making arrangements to discuss (b) litigation and claims with management and the entity's legal counsel; - further review of documents in management's (c) possession concerning litigation and claims, including the entity's board minutes; and - further examination of accounts rendered by the (d) entity's external legal counsel. - Aus A8.10 The auditor may also consider any relevant legislation to assist in obtaining information about litigation and claims, including, for example: - Section 310 of the Corporations Act 2001 which entitles the auditor to a right of access at all reasonable times to the books of a company, registered scheme or disclosing entity, and to require from any officer information, explanations or other assistance for the purposes of the audit or review. - When the entity is a disclosing entity, whether disclosure of any litigation and claims has been made in accordance with the continuous disclosure requirements under sections 674 or 675 of the Corporations Act 2001.
+- (a) further enquiries of management or those charged with governance, about for instance the processes, procedures and assumptions they implement, adopt or make to ensure litigation and claims are recognised and disclosed in accordance with the applicable financial reporting framework; - (b) where possible, making arrangements to discuss litigation and claims with management and the entity's legal counsel; - (c) further review of documents in management's possession concerning litigation and claims, including the entity's board minutes; and - (d) further examination of accounts rendered by the entity's external legal counsel. - Aus A8.10 The auditor may also consider any relevant legislation to assist in obtaining information about litigation and claims, including: - Section 310 of the Act for example, entitles the auditor to a right of access at all reasonable times to the books of a company, registered scheme or disclosing entity, and to require from any officer information, explanations or other assistance for the purposes of the audit or review. - When the entity is a disclosing entity, whether disclosure of any litigation and claims has been made in accordance with the continuous disclosure requirements under section 674 or 675 of the Act. - Aus A8.11 Under ASA 230 (Revised and Redrafted) Audit Documentation, the auditor needs to prepare sufficient appropriate audit documentation regarding the alternative audit procedures performed.